 Sherlock also has a strong inkling that Turing is gay, like a number of people at Bletchley.
 Unlike some of them, however, Turing is prudently careful not to display it openly.
 Bletchley Park is notorious for romances, the path round the lake a favourite beauty spot for many couples.
 But those romantic entanglements conducted in the open are strictly between men and women for fear of repercussions, although there are hints of those of other kinds if one looks closely.
 Sherlock does look closely, always and unscrupulously, but he couldn’t care less about these things.
 Romance or sexual intercourse have never interested him.
 The mere thought is unappealing, and if he’s perfectly honest, quite frightening.
 Sentiment, he thinks derisively, which makes people irrational and limits their intellectual powers.
 And sex must be worse if one forfeits the control over one’s body during the act, becoming a slave to base biology.
 And worse still, it involves having to deal with other people in a very intimate way.
 No, thank you kindly.
 It’s not for him, never has been, never will.

-So whether Turing and the rest of Bletchley are gay or straight, abstinent or running after everything wearing a skirt like Anderson, they are welcome to their choice of idiocy.
+So whether Turing and the rest of Bletchley are gay or straight, abstinent or running after everything wearing a skirt as Anderson does, they are welcome to their choice of idiocy.
 Sherlock is glad to leave them to their fancy, as long as they leave him in peace and don’t get on his nerves.
 All he is interested in is the Work.

 As if to test his resolution, after he’s fetched himself some stew, bread and cheese and a pot of milky tea, and is settled on a bench near the door where he can feel a draught of air, a shadow falls on his table.
 He hears a rustle of cloth and an excited whisper, “Come on, just ask him,” followed by a slight push.
 There’s a nervous rearranging or hair judging from the sound, and a tentative step forward.